Leading up to the trial

 Mediation is available in many courts on the trial date.
 When the case is called, if mediation is available, you’ll be asked if you’d like to mediate your claim.

-If you can’t come to court on the trial date, you should call or write to the person on the opposing side and ask them to agree to postpone ("continue") the case.
+If you can’t come to court on the trial date, you can file a Motion to Continue (postpone) the case, serve the other person with a copy, and ask for a hearing before a magistrate so the other side has an opportunity to object.
 Continuances should only be for good reason, such as an illness, emergency, or if a witness isn’t available.
-If both sides agree, if the opposing side doesn’t agree, or if you aren’t able to reach the person on the opposing side, you must write to the Clerk-Magistrate to ask the court to give you a continuance.
+If both sides agree to the change, you can file a Joint Motion to Continue.
 Don’t wait until the last minute.
 If the other side makes a reasonable request for a continuance, it may save you some inconvenience if you agree to the request.

 - If the plaintiff doesn’t appear for trial but the defendant does — The court will enter a judgment for the defendant.